pschool-in/curriculum/content/science/health-5.md

 ## Community Health and Hygiene - Reading

 ### Community Health
 Nutritious food, personal hygiene, exercise and pursuit of hobbies lead to excellent health and good personal development.
-Just as we take care of our own health, we must make efforts to ensure good health for all.
+Just as we take care of our health, we must make efforts to ensure good health for all.
 Everyone in our society should be able to live the kind of tension-free and happy life that we wish for ourselves.

 Good community health and hygiene can be achieved through habits of cleanliness and good health on the part of all individuals in a community.

-Pollution, squalor, epidemics of infectious diseases, addiction, insect borne diseases are all threats to community health.
+Pollution, squalor, epidemics of infectious diseases, addiction, insect-borne diseases are all threats to community health.
 To nurture community health is to protect the general public from such diseases and to make a happy and healthy life possible for all.

 ### Importance of Community Health
 The people of a country are the most important factor in a country’s progress and development.
 Their health can be protected if they have a clean environment, nutritious food, safe drinking water and good medical facilities.

-Mass media are used under community welfare programmes to educate people about issues such as taking care of drinking water and food.
+Mass media are used under community welfare programs to educate people about issues such as taking care of drinking water and food.
 People are urged in every possible way to keep their surroundings clean.
-It is a legal offence to spit in public places.
-The aim of this ban is to prevent the spread of diseases.
+It is a legal offense to spit in public places.
+This ban aims to prevent the spread of diseases.

 ### Threats to Community Health
 There are several threats to community health.
 An important threat is carelessness regarding hygiene.
-Some activities that may harm community health are: burning plastic, spitting in public, open defecation, improper disposal of garbage , contamination of water bodies, etc.
+Some activities that may harm community health are: burning plastic, spitting in public, open defecation, improper disposal of garbage, contamination of water bodies, etc.

 ### Wholesome living
-If we take care of our health, it is possible for us to lead a wholesome life.
+If we take care of our health, we can lead a wholesome life.
 Keeping ourselves happy and taking an interest in things, avoiding feelings of hatred and envy and doing what is necessary to maintain physical health helps us to achieve this end.
-If people of a society live a healthy and wholesome life, social tensions also decrease and feelings of friendship can be nurtured.
+If people of society live a healthy and wholesome life, social tensions also decrease and feelings of friendship can be nurtured.

 ### Tobacco Consumption
-Names of tobacco products such as gutka, cigarettes, bidis, masheri, mawa, panmasala, etc. are often heard.
+Names of tobacco products such as gutka, cigarettes, bidis, masheri, mawa, pan masala, etc. are often heard.
 We also see many people consuming tobacco in different ways.
-All these are harmful for our health.
+All these are harmful to our health.

 At first, a person may chew tobacco casually at someone’s urging.
 But this may lead to addiction.
 The person becomes dependent on tobacco and cannot give up the habit.
 When people develop this habit, they become restless if they do not get tobacco.
 They are not able to pay attention to anything else.
 They have to have tobacco in the mouth all the time.
 When the habit reaches this stage, it is called an addiction.